 How did you become a participant at BIIFF?

-I received information about BIIFF from a friend, Rob Henry, who is Founder of our partner organization Indigenous Education Foundation (IEF).
+I received information about BIIFF from a friend, Rob Henry, who is President and Founder of our partner organization Indigenous Education Foundation (IEF).
 Rob gave me information about the BIIFF event and program and helped secure the funding to travel to Bali to attend.
 I have been working alongside Rob to gain experience and skill in making documentary films and felt that this was a good opportunity for me to develop and show my work.

 How long have you been a Filmmaker and is this your Profession?